averiperny/test-repository/.github/ISSUE_TEMPLATE/cheat_sheet_issue.md

 ---
 name : Cheat Sheet Issue
-description : I have a question/issue about a specific cheat sheet. title : "<cheat sheet name>: <brief description of issue/question>"
+about : I have a question/issue about a specific cheat sheet. title : "<cheat sheet name>: <brief description of issue/question>"
 ---